-There is hereby established a department which shall be known as the Port of Pensacola with its administrative head to be the port director who shall be appointed by and report directly to the mayor.
+Subject to the provisions of subsection 1-1-1(c), tThere is hereby established a department which shall be known as the Port of Pensacola with its administrative head to be the port director who shall be appointed by and report directly to the mayor.

 Sec.
-10-3-17. - Powers and authority to publish tariff.
+10-3-17. - Powers and authority to publish tariff of port director to promulgate rules.

-- (a) The port director shall have the power to prescribe rules and regulations not inconsistent with the Charter and the ordinances passed in pursuance thereof, for the conduct of the officers and employees of the department, for the distribution and transaction of its business, and for the custody of the books, papers and property under his or her control. - (b) The mayor with approval of the city council shall have the authority to publish and amend the port tariff.
+- (a) Subject to the provisions of subsection 1-1-1(c), tThe port director shall have the power to prescribe rules and regulations not inconsistent with the Charter and the ordinances passed in pursuance thereof, for the conduct of the officers and employees of the department, for the distribution and transaction of its business, and for the custody of the books, papers and property under his or her control - (b) The mayor with approval of the city council shall have the authority to publish and amend the port tariff.